If you forgot what terror was like… it’s back on the big screen.

 Released in the summer of 1975, Jaws was seen by over 67 million Americans, essentially creating the “summer blockbuster.”
 Starring Roy Scheider, Richard Dreyfuss, Robert Shaw, and a 25ft mechanical shark.

-This Script to Screen presentation of the film will be followed by a Q&A with Screenwriter Carl Gottlieb.
-The event will be moderated by Pollock Theater Director Matt Ryan.
+This Script to Screen presentation of the film was followed by a Q&A with Screenwriter Carl Gottlieb.
+The event was moderated by Pollock Theater Director Matt Ryan.

 Screenwriter Carl Gottlieb